worktheclock/replit.github.io/Teams/Projects.md

 * **Team Projects** are visible and editable only by the teacher and each individual student or student group.
 These are great for assignments and group projects in which each student/group needs to work independently.

 * **Team Repls** are visible and editable to everyone on the Team.
-These are great for collaborative coding exercises such as pair programming challenges and code alongs.
+These are great for collaborative coding exercises such as pair programming challenges and code-alongs.

 ## Creating Team Projects
 From your team dashboard, create a new project.